SethMMorton/natsort/README.rst

     - Reworked the documentation, moving most of it to PyPI's hosting platform.
     - Added support for coveralls.io.
     - Entire codebase is now PyFlakes and PEP8 compliant.

-06-28-2014 v.
-3.3.0
-'''''''''''''''''''

-    - Added a 'versorted' method for more convenient sorting of versions.
-    - Updated command-line tool --number_type option with 'version' and 'ver' to make it more clear how to sort version numbers.
-    - Moved unit-testing mechanism from being docstring-based to actual unit tests in actual functions.

-      - This has provided the ability determine the coverage of the unit tests (99%).
-      - This also makes the pydoc documentation a bit more clear.

-    - Made docstrings for public functions mirror the README API.
-    - Connected natsort development to Travis-CI to help ensure quality releases.